Companies expend enormous effort every day trying to read their customers’ minds.

 Whether they be primary or secondary, your ‘whys’ help you shape some key decision points for your study:

-- How you are going to deliver your questions to customers and
+- Are going to deliver your questions to customers?

-- How and where you can use the results.
+- How and where can you use those results?

 While some advice recommends keeping your surveys short and simple, there are also advantages in engaging in a more detailed, sophisticated analysis such as would be offered by a customer focus group.